10 Powerful Stretching Exercises for Kids That Boost Flexibility Instantly

 This exercise strengthens the arms, chest, and shoulders while also improving flexibility.
 Here’s how to do it:

 Wall push-ups strengthen and coordinate the arms while targeting the upper body.
-A great approach to simultaneously improve your strength and flexibility is to perform wall push-ups.
+A great way to improve both your strength and flexibility is to do wall push-ups.
 A regular regimen of short, five-minute workouts can include them.

 6. Superman Stretch

-- With your arms out in front of you, lie face down on the floor.
-Maintaining a straight posture, raise your arms, chest, and legs as high as you can, then hold for ten to fifteen seconds.
+• With your arms out in front of you, lie face down on the floor.
+Maintain a straight posture, raise your arms, chest, and legs as high as you can, then hold for ten to fifteen seconds.

 7. Side Stretch

-- Place your feet shoulder-width apart and stand tall.
-Maintaining a straight torso, softly bend to the other side while reaching one arm over your head.
-Repeat on the opposite side after ten seconds of holding.
+• Place your feet shoulder-width apart and stand tall.
+Maintaining a straight torso, softly bend to the other side while reaching one arm overhead.
+Repeat on the opposite side after holding for 10 seconds.

-- This improves general flexibility by stretching the lower back, hips, and sides.
+• This exercise improves general flexibility by stretching the lower back, hips, and sides.

 8. Neck Stretch